-I became an associate member of the Studio in 1975 and a full member in 1977.
-At this time the studio was located downtown on Dupont Street.
-During the move to Thorncliffe Park I was very much involved in painting the new premises and setting up the studio as it is today.
-The co-operative nature of the Potter’s Studio has meant serving on many committees including a term as president, but most of all I have produced the quarterly Newsletter.
+Sheila Pattison became an associate member of the Studio in 1975 and a full member in 1977.
+The studio was located on Dupont Street; Sheila was very much involved in painting the new premises and setting up the studio as it is today.
+The co-operative nature of the Potter’s Studio has meant serving on many committees including a term as president, but most of all she has produced our quarterly Newsletter.

-I took my first lessons in pottery at Central Technical School, but when the classes became full I went to Centennial College and learnt all about pottery from Ron Roy, and excellent teacher.
+Sheila took her first lessons in pottery at Central Technical School, then at Centennial College where she learnt all about pottery from Ron Roy, an excellent teacher.

-I enjoy working with clay and like to experiment with throwing both miniature and large functional pieces on the wheel.
-For a change of pace I also hand build sculptural pieces.
-I have participated in many sales including the Toronto City Hall Square annual art show and sale.
-I also entered pots in the women’s division competition at the Canadian National Exhibition over a number of years and in that time won first prize for outstanding glazing and an honourable mention for other entries.
+She enjoys working with clay and experimenting with throwing both miniature and large functional pieces on the wheel.
+She also hand-builds sculptural pieces.
+Sheila has participated in many sales, including the Toronto City Hall Square annual art show and sale.
+At the Canadian National Exhibition over a number of years, Sheila won first prize for outstanding glazing and an honourable mention for other entries.